FROM THE DIARY OF LATE KADERALI B. PATEL

 “In the evening, my brother and I will hoe the ground and plant some grain.
 Then we shall fetch water from the tap and water our crop.
 Small plants will soon grow from the seeds.
 Look, all these carrots, potatoes, tomatoes, cabbages, etc., have been planted by us.
 There are some maize plants too.
 Soon we shall grow some flowers.
 We very much like to work in this way.”

-Prince Karim and Prince Amyn measure the drop from a car bumper.
+Princes Karim and Amyn measure the drop from a car bumper.
 Photo: Africa Ismaili, July 1982.

 Prince Amyn was standing nearby and I asked him which was his crop.
 He took my hand and led me to his section.
 “Here, these are carrots, beetroot, and a grain crop as well,” he said happily.